STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Abstract

 \section{Abstract}

 Recently, significant improvement has been made on semantic object segmentation due to the development of deep convolutional neural networks (DCNNs).
 Training such a DCNN usually relies on a large number of images with pixel-level segmentation masks, and annotating these images is very costly in terms of both finance and human effort.
 In this paper, we propose a simple to complex (STC) framework in which only image-level annotations are utilized to learn DCNNs for semantic segmentation.
 Specifically, we first train an initial segmentation network called Initial-DCNN with the saliency maps of simple images (\ie, those with a single category of major object(s) and clean background).
 These saliency maps can be automatically obtained by existing bottom-up salient object detection techniques, where no supervision information is needed.
 Then, a better network called Enhanced-DCNN is learned with supervision from the predicted segmentation masks of simple images based on the Initial-DCNN as well as the image-level annotations.
 Finally, more pixel-level segmentation masks of complex images (two or more categories of objects with cluttered background), which are inferred by using Enhanced-DCNN and image-level annotations, are utilized as the supervision information to learn the Powerful-DCNN for semantic segmentation.
 Our method utilizes $40$K simple images from \texttt{Flickr.com} and 10K complex images from PASCAL VOC for step-wisely boosting the segmentation network.
-Extensive experimental results on PASCAL VOC 2012 segmentation benchmark demonstrate that the proposed STC framework outperforms the state-of-the-art algorithms for weakly-supervised semantic segmentation by a large margin (\eg, $10.6\%$ over MIL-ILP-seg~\cite{pinheiro2015weakly}).
+Extensive experimental results on PASCAL VOC 2012 segmentation benchmark well demonstrate the superiority of the proposed STC framework compared with other state-of-the-arts.

 }

 \IEEEdisplaynotcompsoctitleabstractindextext